-For years, government agencies, power companies and others within Costa Rica have sought to create capital gains by way of hydroelectric dams on the Pacuare River.
-These petitions and bids to dam the Pacuare have been overwhelmingly denied time and time again.
-This is a constant battle.
-Stay tuned for more information on these failed attempts and find out in future blogs how you can support this cause.
+For years, government agencies, power companies, and others within Costa Rica have sought to create capital gains by way of hydroelectric dams on the Pacuare River.
+The people of Turrialba opposed the project and in 2005 voted 97% against the project in a plebiscite, but there was always the fear of any government would take the project under their wing again.

 Interested in a Costa Rica white water rafting trip on the Pacuare River?
 Let us plan a trip for your next adventure!
 This adventure is one of our specialties.
 Use the form below to contact us.